LeNPaul/Lagrange/_posts/2020-06-03-ideas-that-do-not-go-away.md

 But first, let's know what an idea is.

-> "Any conception existing in the mind as a result of mental understanding..."
+> "Any conception existing in the mind as a result of mental understanding...
 According to [Dictionary.com](https://www.dictionary.com/browse/idea).

 *"...conception existing in the mind"* this clause says it all.
 So many ideas come to us daily.
 Some are good; some are bad.
 Some ideas come to us like a flash of light, in split seconds, and most of them don't stay for long.

 But trust me some ideas stay permanently in our minds.
 They'd be dwindled and suppressed, but they don't go away.
 Here is how it looks like.

-### My story
+## My story
 I grew up with a curiosity mindset for tech. in 2011; my Dad bough me a cell phone.
 And that was my first phone which I got at the right time because a friend of mine had just introduced internet to me.

 I used to google the names of footballers and their profiles would come up.
 That, to me, was amazing.
 I wanted to read my profile on google.
 I searched my name and nothing came up.